marian-nmt/marian/vs/README.md

 2. __It does not compile with Boost 1.73 or newer__

-    At the moment (version 1.9.26) SimpleWebSocketServer, a 3rd party library that Marian uses for marian-server, does not support Boost newer than 1.72.
-Since vcpkg does not allow installing a specific library versions, you need to revert `ports/boost*` directories to install older Boost.
+    It may happen that SimpleWebSocketServer, a 3rd party library that Marian uses for marian-server, does not support the version of Boost available in vcpkg.
+In such case install a supported version of Boost; if you use vcpkg, an option is to checkout to #5970385, which has Boost 1.72.
-    See `CheckDeps.bat` for an example.

     Note that Boost is required only if you compile with marian-server, for compilation using CMake, it is if you set `COMPILE_SERVER` to `TRUE` in CMakeSettings.json.